Updated May 2022

 And don’t be concerned about playing this indoors – the ball is a balloon!

-My kids love creating with cardboard and so does almost every other child!
+My kids loved creating with cardboard and so does almost every other child!

 So what could be more fun than making your own skis to use around the house?

 All you need is an old cardboard box that can be cut up and 2 empty soda bottles.

 When we made our skis we didn’t have any soda bottles so we improvised and used duct tape.

 There are so many different ways you and your child can make your own marble run.

 My kids love building theirs out of Lego.

-We have also tried a carboard box and toilet paper roll version.
+We have also tried a cardboard box and toilet paper roll version.

 I think making it was better than playing with it!